Spain Digital Nomad Visa Guide (2024)

 Spain has a great infrastructure for cyclists.
 Therefore, it would be a pity not to use it because it has many benefits.

-First of all, cycling will save you some money because you will not pay for gas or public transport.
+Cycling will save you some money because you will not pay for gas or public transport.
 In addition, you will avoid potential traffic jams.

 Tip #5: Always validate your transport ticket